sebastian-mutz/forage/README.md

 # FORage

-FORage is a simple, pigeon-themed, postapocalyptic expedition management game written in Fortran.
+FORage is a simple, pigeon-themed, postapocalyptic expedition management and survival game written in Fortran.

 ## Progress